tessercat/daoistic-book/blog/affirmation/notes.md

 rolling up your sleeves
 to draw attention to yourself, possibly in a threatening manner.
-扔 is basically a humble-brag.
+扔 is bragging.

-失 is "fail" here,
+失 is *fail* here.
+It's introduced immediately,
+then recurs later,
+so it was clearly important
+to the author,
-but I can't make that work in English, so I've basically ignored it, though its recurrence makes it important to the argument.
+but I can't make
+any of it work in English.

-I think "goodwill"
+I think *goodwill*
 is a very good fit for 忠信
 in English.
 It's what you weaken (薄)
 when you rile people up (亂之首).

-I think "head-man" or "elder"
-is a good fit for 大丈夫.

 Ultimately,
 the poem asks us to choose
 between 厚 and 薄
 and between 實 and 華.
-So many possiblities.
+Given the past decade or more
+or world politics,
+I'm especially fond of
+*hope* vs *grievance*
+for 厚 vs 薄.

+I think *head-man* or *elder*
+fit well for 大丈夫,
+but *moral authority*
+works too well.